r4ch45/aboutme-readme/README.md

-# Howdy, I'm Rachel!
+# 👋 Howdy, I'm Rachel!

+I'm a data scientists working in the energy industry trying to do my bit for a cleaner future and a net-zero world.

+I love taking a vague set of problems and turning them into tangible data science use cases where statistics, code and visualisation can be used to add value.
+This normally involves answering key questions where the answer may come in any form - apps, maps, dashboards, conversations, database tables, models and beyond - and may need complex datasets combined with statistical analysis, machine learning and data visualisation to get there.
+I don’t mind what the solution is as long as we solve the problem.

-This document is a short intro to hopefully give us a leg up when working together, it by no means replaces building our relationship but I hope it helps introduce you to some of my quirks up front!
+This ReadMe contains a short intro to hopefully give us a leg up when working together, it by no means replaces building our relationship but I hope it helps introduce you to some of my quirks up front!
 Props to Adnan Fiaz and Sam Young for the idea.

 # My Values
 -	**Genuinity**: I spend ~2,000 hours/year at work and don’t have the brain space to compartmentalise myself.
 Sometimes that means wearing a silly t-shirt, making a bad joke, letting my hair go frizzy or telling you I’m tired.
 When other people show that too, it makes me feel more comfortable and trusted
 - **Fail Fast**: I'm a big believer in Pareto - 20% effort takes you 80% of the way there.
 I think we learn most from experimentation and trying things out.
 I maybe also like Pareto because I'm not great at finishing things
 -	**Empathy**: I like trying to see other’s viewpoint as I think it helps me be kinder and for us to work better together, I like it when people try and see my point of view and understand my feelings too

+I'm a PhD student working within the Energy Systems & AI Lab at the UCL Energy Institute, my research focuses on new techniques for forecasting electricity prices and wind power to aid in optimisation of wind farm operation.
+Before starting my PhD I received a bachelors in Chemical Engineering and masters in Energy Systems & Data Analytics.
+Alongside my research I help teach statistics, programming, and GIS to masters students at the UCL Energy Institute.

+* 🎓 PhD student at the UCL Energy & AI Lab
+* ⚡ Organiser, participant, and winner of energy hackathons
+* 💻 Freelance data scientist, data visualiser, and web-developer
+* 💬 Normally talking about something energy or Python related

 # Strengths